 Krista's Journal: In the Presence of a Teacher

 I discovered this tiny book while creating this program.
 Walking meditation is part of Thich Nhat Hanh's life at Plum Village in France and at every retreat he conducts.
 This tiny book is in fact a brief, inviting introduction to his way of being in the world.
 It consists of short meditations, poems, and engaging photographs of Thây with his community and students.
 He is often holding the hand of a child.
 It embodies the simplicity, humility, and wonder of Thich Nhat Hanh's teachings.

 Voices on the Radio

 is a Vietnamese Zen monk, poet, and peacemaker.
-He cofounded the An Quang Buddhist Institute, the Van Hanh Buddhist University in Vietnam, and Plum Village, a Buddhist training monastery in France.
-He is the author of many books, including Being Peace, The Miracle of Mindfulness: A Manual on Meditation, and Fragrant Palm Leaves: Journals 1962–1966, and The Long Road Turns to Joy — A Guide to Walking Meditation.
+He co-founded the An Quang Buddhist Institute, the Van Hanh Buddhist University in Vietnam, and Plum Village, a Buddhist training monastery in France.
+He is the author of many books, including Being Peace, The Miracle of Mindfulness: A Manual on Meditation, The Art of Communicating, Fragrant Palm Leaves: Journals 1962–1966, and The Long Road Turns to Joy — A Guide to Walking Meditation.